Masters Tournament: Format

 After 36 holes of play, a cut-off score is calculated to reduce the size of the field for the weekend rounds.
 In 2020, to "make the cut", players must be in the top 50 places (ties counting).
 Before 1957, there was no 36-hole cut and all of the invitees played four rounds, if desired.
 From 1957 to 1961, the top 40 scores (including ties) made the cut.
 From 1962 to 2012, it was the top 44 (and ties) or within 10 strokes of the lead.
 From 2013 to 2019, it was the top 50 (and ties) or within 10 strokes of the lead.

 Following the cut, an additional 36 holes are played over the final two days.
 Should the fourth round fail to produce a winner, all players tied for the lead enter a sudden-death playoff.
-Play begins on the 18th hole, followed by the adjacent 10th, repeating until one player remains.
+Play begins on the 18th hole, followed by the adjacent 10th, repeating until one player wins.
 Adopted in 1976, the sudden-death playoff was originally formatted to start on the first hole, but was not needed for the first three years.
 It was changed for 1979 to the inward (final) nine holes, starting at the tenth tee, where the television coverage began.
 First employed that same year, the Masters' first sudden-death playoff, won by Fuzzy Zoeller, ended on the 11th green.
 The current arrangement, beginning at the 18th tee, was amended for 2004 and first used the following year.
 Through 2017, the eleven sudden-death playoffs have yet to advance past the second extra hole.
+The Masters is the only major tournament that currently uses a sudden-death playoff, which is used on most professional tour tournaments.
 Earlier playoffs were 18 holes on the following day, except for the first in 1935, which was 36 holes (Gene Sarazen defeated Craig Wood); the last 18-hole playoff was in 1970 when Billy Casper defeated Gene Littler, and none of the full-round playoffs went to additional holes.

+Planning

+The Masters is planned by 24 committees made up of Augusta National members, which include: